Free-Space–Coupled Frequency-Locked Microtoroid Resonators for Ultrasensitive Gas-Phase Detection

 OPN Year in Optics 2025

-Honored that our work on label-free optical mapping of single 5-nm quantum dots using our photothermal-based FLOWER platform was selected for inclusion in Optics & Photonics News’ Year in Optics 2025 issue.
+Honored that our work on label-free optical mapping of single 5-nm quantum dots using our photothermal-based FLOWER platform was selected for the cover of Optics & Photonics News’ Year in Optics 2025 issue.

 Each year, the December issue of Optics & Photonics News—the monthly magazine of Optica—highlights the most exciting optics research from around the world in the preceding 12 months.